-BS8485:2015 "Code of practice for the design of protection measures for methane and carbon dioxide ground gases for new buildings"; and
+- BS 8485:2015+A1:2019 "Code of practice for the design of protection measures for methane and carbon dioxide ground gases for new buildings"; - CIRIA C735 "Good practice on the testing and verification of protection systems for buildings against hazardous ground gases"; - NF94 NHBC Foundation "Hazardous ground gas an essential guide for housebuilders" April 2023.

-Verification should always been carried out by an appropriate independent third party such as an experienced and suitably trained verification consultant or third party qualified and experienced installer.
+Verification should always be carried out by an appropriate independent third party such as an experienced and suitably trained verification consultant or third party qualified and experienced installer.
 Examples include:

-- assessors holding NVQ qualification in gas protection measures installation and/or NVQ qualification in verification of ground gas protection systems - a suitably qualified and experienced geo-environmental consultant - assessors accredited by the CL:AIRE Gas Protection Accreditation Scheme
+- assessors holding NVQ qualification in gas protection measures installation and/or NVQ qualification in verification of ground gas protection systems. - a suitably qualified and experienced geo-environmental consultant - assessors accredited by the CL:AIRE Gas Protection Accreditation Scheme